About the Programme

 About English Phd

-REF rankings 2014: The 2014 Research Excellence Framework confirmed the world-class standard of research undertaken in the Faculty of Arts & Humanities and its leading international reputation.
-The Department of English is ranked 6th in Europe (QS World University Subject Rankings 2018) according to the framework's "power" metric, which takes into account both the quality and quantity of research activity.
+Latest REF rankings: The most recent Research Excellence Framework confirmed the world-class standard of research undertaken in the Faculty of Arts & Humanities and its leading international reputation.
+The Department of English is ranked 6th In the UK according to the framework's "power" metric, which takes into account both the quality and quantity of research activity.

 Joint PhDs available: Exciting opportunities to gain a joint PhD with either the National University of Singapore or Hong Kong University or Humboldt University in Berlin.